Interfacing

 Integrated best practice approaches: (RACI, RASCI, SIPOC),

-Scientific improvement methodologies: Lean Six Sigma, Simulation, intelligence based impact analysis
+Scientific improvement methodologies: Lean Six Sigma, Simulation, Intelligence-based impact analysis

-5. Flow and Pull Value
+5. Flow and carryover value

 Examples of Ideal Behaviors